nathan-a-macleod/TWS-TerminalWindowingSystem/README.md

 * File Manager (Not started)
 * Settings (Not Started - [For changing things like default system colors, etc])

-## Here is a list of potential ideas for the future:
+## A list of potential ideas for the future:
 * Calendar
 * Web Browser
 * Email Client